orbisius/sak4wp/README.md

 - TODO: check a list of sites if they have successfully protected their wp-admin folder
 - TODO: cookie remember pwd?

+Locate WordPress
+- This module searches for local WordPress installations (linux only).
+It starts from a specified folder and shows the found WordPress installations and their versions.
+Useful if you manage multiple WordPress sites and want to make sure all of them are running the latest WordPress version.

 Please fork and improve!

 Future Ideas